DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 - make sure that HEIs and SDs sign a data sharing agreement (DSA)
 - record who signed the DSA
-- only show any personal data to HEIs and SDs after they’ve sign the DSA, so we do not violate data protection rules
+- only show personal data to HEIs and SDs after they’ve sign the DSA, so we do not violate data protection rules

 ### Getting contact details

-We need to make sure we have an up to date list of the contact names and email addresses for each SD.
+We need to make sure we have an up to date contact name and email address for each SD.

 ### Inviting training providers